A Beginner’s Guide to Saratoga Lake

 3. Venture Out On the Water

-For kayak and paddleboard rentals (from $20), or to launch your own (non-motorized) boat, Kayak Shak is a fun, friendly and affordable option located about 2 miles away from the main lake basin (by water) on Fish Creek.
+For kayak and paddle board rentals (from $25), or to launch your own non-motorized boat ($10), the Kayak Shak is a fun, friendly and affordable option located about 2 miles away from the main lake basin (by water) on Fish Creek.
 It’s a bit of a paddle to get to the lake, but well worth it.
-They’re open 7 days a week 9am – 6pm (weather permitting), and after you work up an appetite, creek-side pizzeria Harvest and Hearth is only a few steps away offering artisan pizza pies, craft beer, wine and locally-sourced veggies.
-For pricing and more info, visit www.kayakshak.com
+After you work up an appetite, creek-side pizzeria Harvest and Hearth is only a few steps away offering artisan pizza pies, craft beer, wine and locally-sourced veggies.

 4. Take the Bait